 - Cover the rear wall with 1/2-inch CDX plywood from the bottom of the rim joists to the tops of the rafter ends.

 - Sheath the rafters with 1/2-inch CDX plywood; stagger the joints so that none end up on a rafter.
 Nail in place with 6d nails.
 Attach rake trim to cover the exposed edges of the roof sheathing, and install drip edging.
 Roll out 15-pound roofing felt, and apply the shingles.

 Construct the doors from pieces of T1-11 siding, and trim them out with 1 by 3.
 Add cross trim in the centers of both doors and install the door latches.
 Use strap hinges to attach the doors.

 Incoming search refferals:

-- how to roof a lean to shed
+- how to build a lean to garden shed